 Toward the Fun!

 Our camp program is designed to care for the health and wellbeing of our campers and staff.
-The majority of our staff are trained in CPR/First Aid and every tipi is equiped with a basic first aid kit.
+The majority of our staff are trained in CPR/First Aid and every tipi is equipped with a basic first aid kit.

 In addition, our Medical Dome (named this because it is a dome) is centrally located in Camp and there is at least one trained and certified Medical Staff (RN, Nurse Practitioner, MD) on site 24-hours a day while camp is in session.
 The Camp Medical Dome provides routine health and wellness services, including access to sunscreen, Band-Aids, Vaseline, Q-tips, etc. for campers to provide their own self-care.
 The Medical Staff dispense prescribed and over-the-counter medications according to the instructions that is on the medication bottle.
 We do not provide medical treatments or perform medical procedures at Camp.
 When necessary, we transport campers to the local clinic or dentist, to the hospital or ER – all in consultation with you, as the camper’s Responsible Adult.